-Shelter Model FY22-23 Annual Cost per Slot Average Households Served per Year
+Shelter Model FY23-24 Annual Cost per Slot Average Households Served per Year

 Adult

-Non-congregate Shelter \$ 62,050 1.2
+Non-congregate Shelter \$ 63,900 1.2

 Cabins 13 \$ 67,700 -

-Congregate Shelter \$ 58,400 3.5
+Congregate Shelter 13 \$ 60,200 3.5

-Safe Sleep \$ 87,600 1.4
+Safe Sleep \$ 90,200 1.4

 Family

-Non-congregate Shelter \$ 70,829 2.2
+Non-congregate Shelter \$ 73,000 2.2

-Congregate Shelter \$ 62,617 9.6
+Congregate Shelter \$ 64,500 9.6

 - San Francisco's homelessness response system includes both non-congregate and congregate shelters. - Safe Sleep programs are also included in Figure 6 to illustrate the cost of this program model compared to shelter options.
 People in Safe Sleep programs do not qualify as sheltered, according to Department of Housing and Urban Development definitions, given individuals are still staying outside in tents in unsheltered locations.
-Therefore, additional Safe Sleep programs were not added in A Place for All; only congregate and non-congregate (including cabins) shelter slots were added.
+Therefore, additional Safe Sleep programs were not added in A Place for All; only congregate and non-congregate (including cabins) shelter slots were added. - The Shelter-In-Place (SIP) Hotels, provided through COVID relief funding, are a form of noncongregate shelter. - Many families move out of congregate shelter units and into non-congregate shelter units as an interim step before exiting the shelter system entirely.
+Households typically stay for shorter lengths of time in congregate shelter settings (ensuring more families per year can use that shelter slot) before moving to non-congregate shelters, permanent housing, or other accommodations.

-13 There are not enough data from the cabins shelter model to calculate the average number of households served for this program type.
+13 Under this report, only non-congregate and congregate shelter were included as inventory additions.
+Cabins and Safe Sleep are included in Figure 6 for reference and comparison.
+There are not enough data from the cabins shelter model to calculate the average number of households served for this program type.